Nafiz204/Library_Assistant_Tool/README.md

 * Admin Password- admin123<br>

 * "Library_service" is the main class. <br> <br>
-** This program is developed using "Apache NetBeans" IDE.
-It is highly recommended to run on "Apache NetBeans"  ** <br>

 For members, you can renew your membership after 365 days.<br>
 You can only borrow one book at a time.<br>